Colorado-State-University-CMB/CM580A3-Intro-to-qCMB-2023/01_RStudio_ErinNishimura/Assignment 1.md

 ## QUESTION 2 (5 pts)

 :white_check_mark: Students will become familiar with a few basic R objects - vectors

 :white_check_mark: Students will execute a few basic R functions

-Answer in phrases or sentences.
-We learned that vectors come in different classes depending on the data type they house.
+*We learned that vectors come in different classes depending on the data type they house.
+Answer the following in phrases or sentences.*

+A. What are the classes of each of these vectors?
 ```r
 users <- c("alvin", "viet", "leila")
 logins <- c(12, 5, 34)
 ```

-A. What are the classes of each of these vectors?
+B. If we merge these vectors together into super_vector by concatenating them together (below), what is the class of super\_vector?
+Why do you think this happened?

 ```r
 super_vector <- c(users, logins)
 ```

-B. If we merge these vectors together into super_vector by concatenating them together, what is the class of super\_vector?
-Why do you think this happened?

-C. How would you force super\_vector into a numeric sub-class (write the line of code)?
-What happens (copy the output and write a sentence explanation)?
+C. How would you force super\_vector into a numeric sub-class? *write the line of code* What happens? *copy the output and write a sentence explanation*

 -----

 ## QUESTION 3 (5 pts)
 :white_check_mark: Students will become familiar with a few basic R objects - data frames

 :white_check_mark: Students will execute a few basic R functions

 Heather has written some code to create a data frame with columns for "languages", "greetings", and "partings".
 Each line of her code except the last line has a bug, or error.
 Can you de-bug Heather's code?
 Re-write it so the final answer looks like so: